May won't rule out no-deal Brexit; bank says firms not ready

 "All the industries, all the infrastructure of the country, are they all ready at this point in time?
 As far as we can tell, the answer is no," he said.

+A government paper released Wednesday said that in a no-deal Brexit, Britain would lose access to EU systems for exchanging data including criminal records, alerts on wanted suspects, DNA, fingerprints and airline passenger information.

+The deal between Britain and the EU lays out in detail the terms of Britain's departure, but leaves many details of the future relationship to be negotiated during a transition period of at least 21 months, and possibly longer.

-Separate analysis by government economists said Britain will be poorer after Brexit than if it had stayed in the EU, no matter what sort of trade deal it secures with the bloc.
-The assessment said the closest trade relationship would produce the least economic damage.
+Government economists said Wednesday that Britain will be poorer after Brexit than if it had stayed in the EU, no matter what sort of trade deal it secures with the bloc — but that the closest trade relationship would produce the least economic damage.

-The deal between Britain and the EU lays out in detail the terms of Britain's departure on March 29, but leaves many details of the future relationship to be negotiated during a 21-month transition period.

 May told lawmakers that Britain would be aiming to achieve "frictionless trade" with the bloc, but "there are those in the European Union who have yet to be persuaded of that argument."